 The inclusion of the entire range of community interests in the development of the RTP (including the SCS) is a key element in the process and is required by state and federal law.
 Providing more quality and accessible transportation and mobility choices such as increased transit, bicycle, wheelchair, and pedestrian facilities, as well as appropriate housing choices near job centers increases opportunities for all segments of the population at all income levels.
 MPOs are encouraged to consider how transportation investments that meet the needs of existing low-income residents can be used to revitalize historically disinvested communities and turn segregated areas of poverty into areas of opportunity.
 In addition, MPOs may want to consider how the RTP can promote opportunity access for those with disabilities.
 Each MPO is encouraged to develop, enhance, and use visioning tools during the SCS development process enabling the public and policy makers to clearly understand social equity impacts of various planning scenarios and make informed choices.
 Some MPOs include disadvantaged groups that are not defined by the low income and minority groups, such as groups identified as disadvantaged due to environmental impacts identified under CalEnviroScreen (established pursuant to SB 535, Chapter 830, Statutes of 2012).
 Social equity impacts include, but are not limited to, air quality, access to transit, access to electric vehicle charging, access to opportunity, household transportation costs, housing costs and overall housing supply.
-When considering social equity in the SCS, MPOs may refer to information gathered from local jurisdictions in the fair housing survey.
+MPOs may refer to the information gathered from local jurisdictions in the fair housing survey required by GC 65584.04(b)(2) as it relates to AFFH and social equity.
 Additional information regarding specific statutory requirements for Title VI and environmental justice considerations in the RTP is available in Section 4.2 and additional information regarding social equity factors in the public participation process is available in Section 4.3.